xpqz/documentation/windows-installation-and-configuration/docs/registry-subfolders.md

 ### AutoComplete

 This contains registry entries that describe your personal AutoComplete options.
-See " Auto Complete Tab" on page 1.
+See [" Auto Complete Tab"](../The APL Environment/Configuration Dialog.htm#AutoComplete).

 ### Captions

 This contains registry entries to customise the Captions used in the various windows of the Dyalog APL IDE.
-See Window Captions  on page 1.
+See [Window Captions ](window-captions.md).

 ### Colours

 This contains entries that describe the colour schemes you have and your personal preferences.
-See "Colour Selection Dialog" on page 1.
+See ["Colour Selection Dialog"](../The APL Environment/Colour Selection Dialog.htm#Colour_Selection_Dialog).

 ### Editor